 Should you develop varicose veins that require treatment, there are multiple treatments available.
-You can view our varicose vein treatment options that are offered at our Bend, Oregon location, and elevating your feet and wearing compression stockings also helps.
+You can view our varicose vein treatment options – meanwhile, elevating your feet and wearing compression stockings also helps.
 In many cases, the effect of varicose veins can be greatly reduced through proper care.

 Post-Procedure Care for Varicose Veins

 Your vein physician can discuss exactly how to care for yourself after a varicose vein procedure.
 In general, you can expect to:

 - Avoid intense aerobic activity for one week